 - The cable cannot be replaced

-Unless you listen exclusively on low volume, then the DT 990 will require something beefier than the output of your phone or computer.
-The story here is similar to that of DT 880 or DT 770 250 Ohm versions – even though the nominal impedance is lower than, for example, Sennheiser HD650, these are less sensitive and thus harder to drive.
-Most modern audio interfaces should have no problem reaching dangerous SPL’s with the DT990 Pro, same goes for the majority of dedicated headphone amplifiers.
-The 250 Ohm does present a nice benefit of the DT990 Pro being rather insensitive to high output impedance.
+Unless you listen exclusively on low volume, then the DT 990 Pro will require something beefier than the output of your phone or computer.
+The story here is similar to that of DT 880 Pro 250 Ohm or DT 770 Pro 250 Ohm versions – even though the nominal impedance is lower than, for example, Sennheiser HD 650, these are less sensitive and thus harder to drive.
+Most modern audio interfaces should have no problem reaching dangerous SPL’s with the DT 990 Pro, the same goes for the majority of dedicated headphone amplifiers.
+The 250 Ohm does present a nice benefit of the DT 990 Pro being rather insensitive to high output impedance.

-Like its sister headphone DT770, the DT990 Pro won’t be winning any beauty contests.
+Like its sister headphone DT 770 Pro, the DT 990 Pro won’t be winning any beauty contests.
 They do feel sturdy and you won’t have to babysit them.
 The ear-cups are made out of plastic, but the U-frame holding the ear-cups is metal, which should take any abuse from everyday studio work.
-Ear-pads, which are replaceable, are made from velour, which hugs the sides of your head without any pronounced pressure points.
-Do keep in mind that with use the earpads will deform and soak up the sweat you’ve been producing to finish those projects in time!
-Swap them out every two or so years, as worn ear-pads change the sound of your DT990 Pro and there’s always the smell…
+Ear pads, which are replaceable, are made from velour, which hugs the sides of your head without any pronounced pressure points.
+Do keep in mind that with use the ear pads will deform and soak up the sweat you’ve been producing to finish those projects in time!
+Swap them out every year or so, as worn ear-pads change the sound of your DT 990 Pro and there’s always the smell…

 Overall, DT 990 Pro does well here, there is some imbalance down low which shouldn’t present a problem.
 The slight discrepancy in the highs wasn’t audible in our listening tests.

-Overall they do translate pretty good between different listeners, however, there’s a bit of an issue in the low end in the form of a resonance, that’s rather tricky to get rid of.
-Other than that – consistent, especially given its affordable price.How much do they differ pair to pair in terms of frequency response?
+Overall they do translate well enough between different listeners, however, there’s a bit of an issue in the low end in the form of a resonance, that’s rather tricky to get rid of.
+Also, there’s a deviation expected in the 3 – 5 kHz range, so for some these headphones may sound a bit harsh.
+DT 880 Pro does considerably better here, and we believe that it justifies the price premium over DT 990 Pro.How much do they differ pair to pair in terms of frequency response?

 Overall, they stay pretty consistent, with few outliers here and there, but the general trend stays the same, which means that the average headphone profile should do a nice job.